 Restrictions apply to the import of many items, including raw foods and certain processed foods

 You may require an import permit to import these and other items into Australia.
-Contact the Department of Agriculture and Water Resources prior to your departure for Australia to see if you will need an import permit.
-To obtain accurate information about the items you would like to bring to Australia, refer to the Department of Agriculture and Water Resources Biosecurity Import Conditions (BICON) system.
+Contact the department prior to your departure for Australia to see if you will need an import permit.
+To obtain accurate information about the items you would like to bring to Australia, refer to the department's Biosecurity Import Conditions (BICON) system.
 This database lists the conditions under which various commodities may be brought into Australia.

 Examples of items that must be declared upon importation include:

 - dairy and egg products (fresh and powdered), including milk and cheese

 - seeds and nuts, including cereal grains, popping corn, raw nuts, pinecones, birdseed, unidentified seeds, some commercially packaged seeds, and ornaments including seeds.
 This includes any trail mix that contains these items